 Indigenous peoples tend and have tended the land for millennia, shaping the valleys and mountains and forests with curated fires.
 It was colonizing violence that taught us to collectively fear fire and rebirth.
 Even as fire-tending practices return to the land more widely, accelerating shifts in climate regimes rip new grief into our collective experience.
 We’ve learned resilience, our bark thickening, but we still have many lessons to integrate from wildfire.
 Colonial systems of control and misguided maintenance need to be burned in order for the forests to heal.
 As modern-day inhabitants on Turtle Island, these systems of colonial control are also widespread and woven into many of our bodies and many of our beings, and their release is needed to enable healing and justice.
 A lot of us were raised in or adjacent to the murky soup of colonial-capitalism, through no fault of our own.
 Helping each other climb out the sludge, lifting our community, is working towards a just reciprocity and growing into a mutualistic support system.
 To help us embody these goals, we can take cues from forests ecosystems and fire ecology.

 Deep breath.
 One crumb into the fire.
 I question why I’m even doing this.
 This ritual handed to me by a bloodline of family that disowned me for not being enough.
 I toss another crumb into the fire, exhale.
 I am enough, I am someone’s charred treehouse, someone’s juicy larva, someone’s wildflower seed awakened by smoke.
 I reclaim the fire as the bonding force that gives me friendships and conversations, a flickering light that allows me to burn off and release old thought patterns.
-I was taught that as you burn the inflated leavened breads, you burn with it the things that inflate your ego, allowing you the inner space and clarity to face what’s lurking inside, to see who you are despite your backstory, your craft, your wounds, your successes.
+I was taught that as you burn the inflated leavened breads, you burn with it the things that also inflate your ego, allowing you the inner space and clarity to face what’s lurking inside, to see who you are despite your backstory, your craft, your wounds, your successes.
 A practice that makes you small and infinite at the same time.
 A process that gives you strength to step up when others need you, and gifts you softness, despite the tough exterior you’ve been curating.
 Another breath.
 Another crumb.
 A continual cycle of burning to allow for empty spaces, the alive and critical vessels of regrowth.
 I pause, collecting moments that grate against me.
 In a quick movement I sweep up the rest of my snack crumbs into my hand, and release them into the fire.